waynecrawley/Secret-Recipes/README.md

 # Secret-Recipes
 ![](https://github.com/waynecrawley/Secret-Recipes/blob/master/static/images/chefhat.png)
 ### Introduction
+This Project was A milestone Project focused on building a Data centric Webpage for Code institute.
+This was to be achieved using technologies such as the flask framework for simplfing development and Mongdb for storing information in a  database.
+I decided that a simple web app for adding,editing, delteing recipes would best help me to achieve this.
 ## UX
 The website was built with a mobile first approach.
 The client wanted a website that was easy to use and simple to navigate
 ### User Stories